 To grow a beard faster, you have to dial in your nutrition.

-Very simply, this means that your diet should cover all the vitamins and minerals necessary to sprout hair from beard follicles, as well as be optimal for the production of beard growth hormones.
+Your diet should cover all the vitamins and minerals necessary to sprout hair from beard follicles, as well as be optimal for the production of beard growth hormones.

-…But actually a diet heavier in carbs and fat, with medium protein.
+Instead, a diet heavier in carbs and fat, with medium protein.
 Is best for the production of DHT and testosterone, and therefore optimal for stimulating beard growth.

 Consider eating roughly 30% of your calories from fat, 50% from carbs, and the remaining 20% from protein.

-Further reading: 8 Foods that Boost Beard Growth.
+Further reading: 12 Foods that Boost Beard Growth.

-…”Are there supplements that promote facial hair growth?”
+“Are there supplements that promote facial hair growth?”

 The answer is yes.

-The small needless poke tiny holes into the facial hair area, which accomplishes two important things that will overtime help to grow your beard and mustache faster…
+The small needless poke tiny holes into the facial hair area, which accomplishes two important things that will over time help to grow your beard and mustache faster.

 - Rolling stimulates blood circulation to the facial hair area, which helps to deliver nutrients and hormones to the follicle.

 - Microneedling signals the body that there’s damage, and the body sends keratin and collagen into the area to “repair” the skin.
-Both compounds are beneficial for beard.
+Both compounds are beneficial for the beard.

 Read more: Microneedling and Beard Growth.